JT2M0L3Y/JT2M0L3Y/README.template.md

 ## 👋 Introduction

-<p>Hello❗😊😢</p>
+<p>Hello!</p>
 <p>I'm Jonathan, an aspiring software engineer, student of computer science, and novice photographer.</p>
-<p>I am interested in full-stack development, object-oriented programming, and DevOps; however, I also have been known to dive deep into cybersecurity, cloud computing, and machine learning as well.</p>
+<p>I am interested in full-stack development, object-oriented programming, and DevOps.</p>
+<p>I also have been known to dive deep into cybersecurity, cloud computing, and machine learning as well.</p>

 <br>